KDE/kreenshot-editor/README.md

 LATER
 -----
+- prepare-include-files.sh: only find classes with the KREEN_*(?)EXPORT macro
+    - does it makes sense to distinguish between KREEN_CORE_EXPORT and KREEN_UI_EXPORT???
 - OpenSuseBuild service
 - Ctrl+Shift+C: copy image to clipboard
 - // TODO: use QProcess to lookup if dolphin exists and use it, else use the existing method